 Photo-Matik was quickly advertising for staff as shown in this advertisement from the Yorkshire Post Wed 21 Nov 1928 p2: "PHOTOGRAPHY— Vacancies in Leeds for Female Dark Room Assistants; some previous photographic experience essential; one week’s London training is paid, 35s. also accommodation found and fare paid both ways; suitable applicants, after training. offered post with wage £2 and bonus per week.—Apply immediately, Photographic Department.
 Photo-Matik Portraits, Ltd., 9-11, Harrow Raid.
 London, W. 2.
 C"

-But, all was not well.
+The Wall Street Crash of 1929 and the fate of Photomaton in the UK must have made success for the firm unlikely and in any case all was not well with their business model.
 The Scotsman - on Thursday 16 January 1930, P3, reported: " Shareholders of Photo-Matik Portraits ( Ltd) had to listen to a sorry tale regarding the early history of their company at to-day's annual meeting .
 The arrangement the Company had with Woolworths for the installation of its machines in the depots of that concern proved by no means the profitable proposition which had been anticipated .
 In fact, by February 1929 Messrs Woolworth intimated that the Company would have to withdraw its machines from all branches except those at Edgware Road and Oxford Street.
-Apparently the space taken by the installation together with the crowd caused, which interfered with business at adjoining counters was resulting in a loss per square foot of counter space to Woolworths.
+Apparently the space taken by the installation together with the crowd caused, which interfered with business at adjoining counters, was resulting in a loss per square foot of counter space to Woolworths.
 Rights in certain companies were sold to the Photo-Matik Foreign Corporation but apart from this, efforts to sell rights in other countries, including America and Canada, were unprofitable.
 Actual costs of production, distribution and servicing were considerably higher than original estimates.
 It was frankly admitted at the meeting that, should the company liquidate now, it was most unlikely that there would be anything for shareholders.
 Apparently however there is some slight hope for the future.
 The whole of the original board has now left the Company, the last of these gentlemen, Mr Alban Gordon, being refused re-election today.
 The new Board, it was stated, has halved the overhead expenses in the past six months and there was a small trading profit in the period.
 Apart from the automatic machine, business hopes were held out of the profitable exploitation of a new paper film for use in ordinary cameras, though it is difficult to see where the finance for this is to come from.
 There is at present, it was stated, about £2000 in the bank."

 In around 1932 photoweigh machines started to appear in the UK.
 These were machines which took a single photograph on which was recorded the weight of the customer and the date.
 Landport Drapery Bazaar in the Commercial Road at Portsmouth advertised in the Portsmouth Evening News 14 Mar 1932 p1, “To proud mothers.
 Here is your chance to secure a PHOTOGRAPH together with the weight of your child - all for 2d - 4 seconds to take and the finished print in 4 minutes.
 The Photoweigh machine is just inside the Front Door Ground Floor.”